aridjayarecipes/cutesrecipes.web.app/content/post/1894-step-by-step-guide-to-prepare-perfect-japanese-inspired-salmon-stack.md

 1. Get 1/4 tsp soy sauce

 You guys love this Japanese-inspired salmon recipe - one of my most popular recipes ever - so I just had to turn it into an easy one pan meal.
-Full of healthy fats, nutrients from the greens and low-GI sweet potato - it&#39;s the most complete nutritional - and tasty meal - you&#39;ll make all week!
+Full of healthy fats, nutrients from the greens and low-GI sweet potato - it's the most complete nutritional - and tasty meal - you'll make all week!
 Get inventive together with your salmon dishes (Image: Mowi).
 Because the world watches the Toyko Olympics, many people are going for Japanese-inspired cooking.

 <!--inarticleads2-->